druidalabs/havefunhub/README.md

 Events always have a Place associated with it.
 We support queries on both.
 Places can have Promotions.
 Events, on the other hand, can have both Promotions and Tickets.
 Vouchers can be claimed against Promotions.
-Purchasing tickets via checkout is only supported from any \*.havefunhub.com domain

 # Sign UP